 A condition that is presumed to be true when it is known to be false.
-A condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purposed of analysis.
+(SVP) 2.
+A condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purpose of analysis.
+Comment: Hypothetical conditions are contrary to known facts about physical, legal, or economic characteristics of the subject property; or about conditions external to the property, such as market conditions or trends; or about the integrity of data used in an analysis.
+(USPAP, 2020-2021 ed.)

-(Source: The Dictionary of Real Estate Appraisal, 6th Edition, Appraisal Institute)
+(Source: The Dictionary of Real Estate Appraisal, 7th Edition, Appraisal Institute)